bonohu/BHEU2019report/paper.md

 We felt that users wanted to reuse data from FANTOM6 project which was just published with bioRxiv preprint (https://doi.org/10.1101/700864; http://fantom.gsc.riken.jp/6/).
 The data consists of the large-scale expression profiles after the knockdown of long non-coding RNAs (lncRNAs) using several technologies including antisense oligo (ASO) and siRNA.

+The original purpose to perform the knock-down experiment in the FANTOM6 project was what genes are affected by the perturbation of a specific lncRNAs to elucidate the functions of the lncRNAs.
+However, other researchers can reuse the data by comparing their list of genes with speific phenotypes (for example, up-/down-regulated in specific experimental conditions/tissues).
+They can compare the list of genes with affected ones by the knock-down of a lncRNA and find potential key regulators related to the phenotype.

+There are several hurdles to provide an interface for the analysis.
+The first issue is about the metadata of the FANTOM6 datasets.
+The current FANTOM6 metadata is designed only for understanding the dataset by readers of the FANTOM6 preprints and papers, and not for resuing them.
+For example, the sample information is not annotated based on well-known ontologies (e.g. cell ontology, cell line ontology, and tissue ontology).
+Another issue is related to a social aspect of the data management.
+Human resources are generally lacking to tackle the integration of gene expression data, especially in the field of the data engineers and curators.

-Thus, we tackled the FANTOM6 data in the ELIXIR BioHackathon-Europe 2019, and decided implementation plans and schedules to implement a system for the search interface.
+We tackled the problems to achieve the reuse of the FANTOM6 data in the ELIXIR BioHackathon-Europe 2019 by making it clears what are issues and their possible solutions, and we decided implementation plans and schedules to implement a system for the search interface.

+# Results
 # Describe what you have done/results starting with the working group created...

 1. Clarified what is needed in the data production for gene expression data collection including FANTOM, GTEx and Human Cell Atlas.
-Especially, we eargely require well-annotated metdata to expression data for their reusability and human resoruces for the curation of the metadata.
+Especially, we eargely require well-annotated metadata to expression data for their reusability and human resoruces for the curation of the metadata.
 2. Discussed how to reuse Cap Analysis of Gene Expression (CAGE) data for lncRNA knockdown from FANTOM6.
 The knockdown expression profiles can potentially be (re)used for computational analysis to identify related (knock-down) genes to any types of biological stimulations (experimental treamtments).
 3. Designed the implementation to search an expression profile against data matrix above for associatable lncRNA.
 The search can hopefully be achieved by using an enrichment-like method with upreguated/downregulated genes in a different experiment.